Three finalists named for Seattle police chief job

 The other two semifinalists were Carmen Best, who has served as Seattle’s interim police chief since Jan.
 1 after Kathleen O’Toole stepped down as chief at the end of last year; and an assistant chief in the Los Angeles Police Department.

 Durkan’s selection will be one of the most important personnel decisions she makes.
-In January, the department entered into a two-year period in which it must show reforms to address excessive force and biased policing, enacted under a 2012 consent decree with the U.S. Justice Department, are locked in place.
+In January, the department entered into a two-year period in which it must show that reforms to address excessive force and biased policing, enacted under a 2012 consent decree with the U.S. Justice Department, are locked in place.

 After a federal judge found the department in compliance with the consent decree in January, Durkan said “the next two years are going to be critical” to continuing the work.
-She noted the city’s work is not done — “and we know we’re not done.”
+The city’s work is not done — “and we know we’re not done,” she said.

-Best announced her candidacy in December after O’Toole disclosed her plans to leave.
-Known for her outgoing personality, she has enjoyed widespread support in the department and the community.
+“Our next chief of police will shoulder the incredible responsibility of protecting all Seattle communities and building trust among those who have the greatest distrust of police and the criminal justice system, and who face the bias and institutional racism of our current system,” Colleen Echohawk, Police Search Committee co-chair and executive director of the Chief Seattle Club, said during the news conference.

-McLay, a reformer who clashed with Pittsburgh’s police union, announced his resignation from the Pittsburgh department in November 2016, saying he accomplished everything he believed he could in his two years, the Pittsburgh Post-Gazette reported at the time.
+McLay, a reformer who clashed with Pittsburgh’s police union, announced his resignation from the Pittsburgh department in November 2016, saying he had accomplished everything he believed he could in his two years, the Pittsburgh Post-Gazette reported at the time.

 “I think I have done the job that I came to do.
 I think I have taken it as far as I can,” McLay said, citing improvements in police accountability, data-driven policing and relationships with the community.
 “I think I’ve developed leaders ready to take it to the next level.”